To apply click on Apply at the bottom of this page.

 These activities may be carried out in collaboration with teams of multi-level federal employees, other participants, support service contractors, and experts from national laboratories.

-Selected participants will receive a stipend as support for their living and other expenses during this appointment.
+Selected participants will receive a competitive stipend as support for their living and other expenses during this appointment.
 Stipend rates are determined by EERE officials and are based on the candidate’s academic and professional background.
-Relocation expenses, not to exceed $5,000, incurred in relocating from the participant's current address to Washington, D.C. (if more than 50 miles from the address shown on the application), may be reimbursed.
-Participants will receive a travel allowance of $10,000 per appointment year to cover travel-related expenses to scientific and professional development activities.
+Relocation expenses, in the amount of up to $5,000, incurred in relocating from the participant's current address to Washington, D.C. (if more than 50 miles from the address shown on the application), may be reimbursed.
+Participants will receive a travel and research allowance of $10,000 per appointment year to cover expenses for scientific and professional development activities.

-For more information about the EERE Science, Technology and Policy Program, please visit https://www.energy.gov/eere/education/energy-efficiency-and-renewable-energy-science-technology-and-policy-program.
+For more information about EERE Science, Technology and Policy Program, please visit https://www.energy.gov/eere/solar/fellowships-and-research-opportunities

 Nature of Appointment